 De Vries graduated B.Sc.
 (Honours) (cum laude) in theoretical physics in 1983 from Stellenbosch University in South Africa.

-He completed a PhD in quantum field theory in Oxford between September 1983 and 1987.
-His research on factorizing singularities in Quantum Chromodynamics, under the supervision of Chris Llewellyn Smith FRS, was published as “The operator product expansion for minimally subtracted operators” in Nuclear Physics B, Vol. 296, p.
-991.
+He completed a PhD in quantum field theory in Oxford between September 1983 and 1987 under the supervision of Chris Llewellyn Smith FRS, published as “The operator product expansion for minimally subtracted operators” in Nuclear Physics B (1988).

 Service: De Vries is currently a member of the FCC Technological Advisory Council, and a board member of TPRC.
 He has previously served on the boards of the Northwest Vipassana Association, Bread for the World, and Seattle's Center on Contemporary Art (COCA).